Home | Events |

 Come explore several pristine lakes nestled between granite ridges, with only one 300-metre portage and perhaps a few liftovers.
 Call Susan at 613-542-6146 (but not later than 8 pm please).

 Friday, July 1st to Sunday, July 3rd: Canada Day Weekend at Palmer Rapids

 An annual event.
 The perfect spot to practise white water skills, learn new ones, or just enjoy camping and watch from the shore.
 Swimming in the rapids (PFD on) can also be fun.
 Come for the weekend or come for a day.
 Contact Beth at 613-389-6362 or by e-mail firstname.lastname@example.org.

 Saturday, July 9th: Paddle at Eagle Lake

 Last year, we ran our first paddling trip on Eagle Lake near Parham; it proved very popular.
 We had a mature Bald Eagle soar over us while relaxing for lunch and a swim on a beautiful little granite island.
 There are still a few more large bays and islands to explore.
 Our put-in is a good public boat launch site with a sandy beach and with lots of parking.
+Lunch will be on a sandy beach at Camp Oconto, with washroom facilities available.
 No shuttles or portages.
 Fairly sheltered waters.
 Ideal for everyone.
 Call Steve at 613-542-1054..